 As of May 2020, dental assistants earned a median wage of $41,180, or $19.80 per hour.
 That means half of the workers in this occupation earned more, and half earned less.

 The BLS estimates that the need for dental assistants will increase by 11% from 2020 to 2030.
 Research continues to show that oral health is linked to overall health.
 That’s why the need for preventative dental health services is expected to see continued growth.

 In order for dental practices to meet the growing demands, dental assistants are crucial.
 They work on the tasks necessary to keep the office running so dentists can keep up with a growing number of patients.

 According to the BLS, some skills that dental assistants need include:

 The exact education requirements for dental assistants vary from state to state.
 However, the BLS states that this position usually requires graduation from an accredited program and for the student to pass an exam.

-For some states, it could be a one- or two-year program from a vocational or career training school.
+For some states, it could be a one- or two-year program from a vocational or career dental assistant training school.
 Other states may require an associate degree, though this isn’t as common.

 Dental assistants may find work in a specialized position.
 For example, pediatric dental assistants specialize in working with young patients, while surgical dental assistants assist during dental surgery.

 These specialized positions may require additional skills or job experience.